How To Use Folic Acid For Hair Growth

 3. Folic Acid And Zinc For Hair Growth

 If you have a hair loss problem that is stemming from the deficiency of zinc, increasing your intake of zinc may boost hair growth (2).
 The use of pyrithione zinc showed an increase in hair growth (8).
-However, you must always get a proper diagnosis before you start taking any supplements.
+However, you must always get a proper diagnosis before you start taking any mineral-rich supplements.

 Eggs, nuts, oysters, spinach, chickpeas, and sweet potatoes are some great natural food sources of zinc that you can add to your diet (9).